Delaware Child Custody Attorneys

 - Either parent or both parents may file a petition in Family Court asking the court to award them custody of the child.

-- Under the Delaware law, the non-custodial parent is allowed to request information about the child.
+- Under Delaware law, the non-custodial parent is allowed to request information about the child.

-- Both of the parents have the right to speak to the child by phone or mail.
+- Both parents have the right to speak to the child by phone or mail.

 - Each court order shall contain a contact (visitation) schedule with the non-custodial or non-residential parent.